d12frosted/elpa-mirror/stable-melpa/rmsbolt-readme.txt

 RMSBolt is a package to provide assembly or bytecode output for a source code input file.

-It currently supports: C/C++, OCaml, Haskell, Python, Java, Go, PHP, D, Pony, Zig, Swift, Emacs Lisp, and (limited) Common Lisp.
+It currently supports: C/C++, Fortran, OCaml, Haskell, Python, Java, Go, PHP, D, Pony, Zig, Swift, Emacs Lisp, and (limited) Common Lisp.

 Adding support for more languages, if they have an easy manual compilation